ashwinkumarsaveethaofficial/Software-Testing-Laboratory/EXP2.md

 ### Result:
-Thus, the python program for addition is tested using pytest and executed and output is verified successfully.
+Thus, the python program for matrix multiplication is implemented and the causes for its failure is introspected successfully.